GabeScott/standard-works-vault/General Conference/2008 October - Come What May, and Love It.md

 “My son, peace be unto thy soul; thine adversity and thine afflictions shall be but a small moment;

-“And then, if thou endure it well, God shall exalt thee on high; thou shalt triumph over all thy foes.”1
+“And then, if thou endure it well, God shall exalt thee on high; thou shalt triumph over all thy foes.”[^1]

 With that eternal perspective, Joseph took comfort from these words, and so can we.
 Sometimes the very moments that seem to overcome us with suffering are those that will ultimately suffer us to overcome.

+## The Principle of Compensation

 The third thing we can do is understand the principle of compensation.
 The Lord compensates the faithful for every loss.
 That which is taken away from those who love the Lord will be added unto them in His own way.
 While it may not come at the time we desire, the faithful will know that every tear today will eventually be returned a hundredfold with tears of rejoicing and gratitude.